SAP/openui5-docs/docs/Step_13_Element_Binding_6c7c5c2.md

 In the controller, we bind the newly created panel to the correct item whenever it is pressed.

-We can now click on an element in the list and see its details in the panel below.
-We can even edit these details and these changes are directly shown in the list because we use two-way binding.

 > Note:
 > Element bindings can also be relative to its parent context.